Quality control of finished products. Product quality control, which cannot be neglected

 7. the possibility of obtaining preferential loans;

-8. to receive a state, municipal, or city order for the production of works and services;
+8. receive a state, municipal, or city order for the production of works and services;

-9. to form public opinion about the stable position of the enterprise in the market.
+9. form public opinion about the stable position of the enterprise in the market.

 Question 28.
 Fixed assets: concept, composition, structure.
-Fixed production and non-production assets.
-Depreciation and reproduction of fixed assets.
+Basic production and non-production assets.
+Depreciation and reproduction of fixed production assets.
 Depreciation and methods of its calculation.

-Fixed assets - these are material values (means of labor) that repeatedly participate in the production process, do not change their natural material form and transfer their value to finished products in parts as they wear out.
+Fixed assets – These are tangible assets (implements of labor) that are repeatedly involved in the production process, do not change their natural material form and transfer their value to the finished product in parts as they wear out.

 Classification of fixed assets.